Angie-gh/Unit1/README.md

 	<br/>**Part B:**
 	<br/>I try to return the user to a menu or a "Continue Y/N" prompt so that the program doesn't shutdown unnecessarily.
 No matter the size of the application, there is no reason to not make they experience user-friendly.
 ### What program so far am I most proud of?
-	I am most proud of solutions that use minimal lines of code but are able to accomplish something that would otherwise be exptremely time-consuming.
-Employing well-named functions helps to make repetitive "looping" code easier to follow.
+	I am most proud of solutions that use minimal lines of code to accomplish something that would otherwise be exptremely time-consuming.
+Employing well-named functions helps to make repetitive code easier to follow.
 	<br/>**Example Code: A encryption and decryption tool that is efficient in its use of logic:**
 	<br/>[Encrypting and Decrypting Passwords](https://github.com/Angie-gh/unit1/blob/master/week05_EncryptionProject_Angie_ExtraCredit_Part7_Part8_b.py)